GoogleCloudPlatform/professional-services/examples/dbt-on-cloud-composer/README.md

     _DBT_SERVICE_ACCOUNT : A service account to run dbt from Cloud Build.
 5. BigQuery API enabled
 6. Service account to run dbt commands
-7. Kubernetes Secret to be binded with the service account
+7. Kubernetes Secret to be bound with the service account
     https://cloud.google.com/kubernetes-engine/docs/concepts/secret

     Alternatively, instead of using Kubernetes Secret, Workload Identity federation can be used (recommended approach).
 More details in **Authentication** section below.